Krautrock: Kosmische Musik

-The term "kosmische musik" was coined by Edgar Froese and later used by record producer Rolf-Ulrich Kaiser as a marketing name for bands such as Ash Ra Tempel, Tangerine Dream, and Klaus Schulze.
-The following year, Rolf-Ulrich Kaiser's Ohr Records when he released the compilation Kosmische Musik (1972) featuring tracks by Tangerine Dream, Klaus Schulze, Ash Ra Tempel, and Popol Vuh.
+The term "kosmische Musik" was coined by Edgar Froese and later used by record producer Rolf-Ulrich Kaiser as a marketing name for bands such as Ash Ra Tempel, Tangerine Dream, and Klaus Schulze.
+The following year, Rolf-Ulrich Kaiser's Ohr Records used the term when he released the compilation Kosmische Musik (1972) featuring tracks by Tangerine Dream, Klaus Schulze, Ash Ra Tempel, and Popol Vuh.
 Kaiser eventually began referring to the style as "cosmic rock" to signify that the music belonged in a rock idiom.
 German producer Conny Plank was a central figure in the kosmische sound, emphasizing texture, effects processing, and tape-based editing techniques.
 Plank oversaw kosmische recordings such as Kraftwerk's Autobahn, Neu!'s Neu!
 75, and Cluster's Zuckerzeit.

 Several of these artists would later distance themselves from the term.
-Other names for the style, and for sub-genres were "Berlin School" and "Dusseldorf School", both of which are recognised and actively contributed to by artists such as Node, Martin Sturtzer, Propaganda, Kraftwerk, Tannheuser and Fritz Mayr, from the 1980s through to the present day.
+Other names for the style, and for sub-genres were "Berlin School" and "Düsseldorf School", both of which are recognised and actively contributed to by artists such as Node, Martin Sturtzer, Propaganda, Kraftwerk, Tannheuser and Fritz Mayr, from the 1980s through to the present day.
 The style would later lead to the development of new-age music, with which it shared several characteristics.
 It would also exert lasting influence on subsequent electronic music and avant-garde rock.

 Legacy and influence

 Krautrock has proved to be highly influential on a succession of other musical styles and developments.
 Early contemporary enthusiasts outside Germany included Hawkwind and in particular Dave Brock who supposedly penned the sleeve notes for the British edition of Neu!'s first album.
 Faust's budget release The Faust Tapes has been cited as a formative teenage influence by several musicians growing up in the early 1970s such as Julian Cope, who has always cited krautrock as an influence, and wrote the book Krautrocksampler on the subject.
-The genre also had a strong influence on David Bowie's Station to Station (1976) and the experimentation it inspired led to his 'Berlin Trilogy'.
+Krautrock was a significant influence on Simple Minds albums Real To Real Cacophony (1979) and Empires and Dance (1980), as well as on artists such as Brian Eno, Gary Numan and Ultravox.
+The genre also had a strong influence on David Bowie's Station to Station (1976) and the experimentation it inspired led to his Berlin Trilogy.

-Ash Ra Tempel's first album, released in 1971, informed later krautrock music.
+Krautrock has been cited as an influence by post-punk artists such as Joy Division, Siouxsie and the Banshees, Pere Ubu, the Fall, Public Image Ltd, Wire, Gang of Four, the Pop Group, Cabaret Voltaire, Killing Joke, Swell Maps, This Heat, the Feelies, Chrome, Blurt, Six Finger Satellite as well as post-rock artists Stereolab and Mogwai.

-Kosmischer Läufer, a Scottish-German music project with its first installment launched in 2013, presents itself as a music collection supposedly used by East German athletes in their training.
-The music bears excessive inspiration and techniques of the Krautrock genre.
+Modern bands, such as Osees, King Gizzard & the Lizard Wizard, Guerilla Toss, DIIV, and Minami Deutsch have been described as krautrock, or have noted krautrock as influential on their styles.